How do you prevent food poisoning?

 - Use a food thermometer to be sure your food is safe.
 When you think your food is done, place the food thermometer in the thickest part of the food, making sure not to touch bone, fat, or gristle.

 - Refer to our Minimum Cooking Temperatures Chart to be sure your foods have reached a safe temperature.

 Keep food hot (140˚F or above) after cooking:

 If you’re not serving food right after cooking, keep it out of the temperature danger zone (between 40°F -140°F) where germs grow rapidly by using a heat source like a chafing dish, warming tray, or slow cooker.

 Microwave food thoroughly (165˚F or above):

 - Read package directions for cooking and follow them exactly to make sure food is thoroughly cooked.

-- If the food label says, “Let stand for x minutes after cooking,” follow the directions — letting microwaved food sit for a few minutes enables colder areas to absorb heat from hotter areas.
+- If the food label says, “Let stand for x minutes after cooking,” follow the directions — letting microwaved food sit for a few minutes allows food to cook thoroughly as colder areas absorb heat from hotter areas.

 - Stir food in the middle of heating.
 Follow package directions for commercially prepared frozen food; some are not designed to be stirred while heating.